 I Will Repay!

 17 If, then, you regard me as your partner, receive him just as you would me.
 18 But if he has wronged you in any way, or if he owes you anything, charge that to my account.
 19 I, Paul, am writing this with my own hand: I will repay.
-(I’m saying this so I won’t need to remind you that you owe me something as well: your very self!)10 20 Yes, brother, let me receive a benefit11 from you in the Lord.
+(I’m saying this so I won’t need to remind you that you owe me something as well: your very life!)10 20 Yes, brother, let me receive a benefit11 from you in the Lord.
 Refresh my heart in Christ.

 21 Having confidence in your obedience, I have written you in the knowledge that you will do even more than I say.
 22 And as you do it,12 prepare lodgings for me as well, because I hope and trust that through your prayers I will be granted to you soon.